AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 ## What is Site-Wide Analysis Tool?

 Site-Wide Analysis Tool is a SaaS application that performs end-to-end 'point-in-time' customer site analysis (within the Site-Wide Analysis Tool environment, not on the customer's site).
 All Site-Wide Analysis Tool-related customer site information is collected on predetermined schedules from every 3 hours to once a day.
-This means that SWAT is constantly analyzing customer site data for findings.
+This means that Site-Wide Analysis Tool is constantly analyzing customer site data for findings.

-## What is a SWAT Report?
+## What is a Site-Wide Analysis Tool Report?

 The Site-Wide Analysis Tool Report is a list of findings (issues) with self-service, best practice recommendations, that can be sent to customers in a PDF form through the Adobe Commerce support ticket system.